 Pickets are already installed in the sections and come in widths of 7/8″x 3″, 7/8″ x 1-1/2″, or 1-3/8″ square.

 Our installed premium vinyl gates are warranted by us for a FULL five years labor and material warranty!
 How can we do this?
 We OWN the FACTORY!!!
-We warranty our installed premium vinyl fence gates for 5 years, meaning that we use the correct materials, install correctly and service if there is a problem.
+We warranty our installed premium vinyl fence gates for 5 years, meaning that we use the correct materials, install them correctly, and service them if there is a problem.

 Vinyl Fence Post Caps and Finials

-Picket finials, picket caps that are glued to the top of pickets for a finished look.
-Be sure you have a easy source for these or keep extra for replacement.
-Since they are glued on they can be knocked off and need replacing.
+Picket finials are picket caps that are glued to the top of pickets for a finished look.
+Be sure you have an easy source for these or keep extra for replacement.
+Since they are glued on, they can be knocked off and need replacing.
 What knocks off the finials?
 Baseballs, footballs, tennis balls, dogs, tree limbs …. having some extra on hand is a simple task to replace when it happens.

-So there you have the installation of a premium vinyl fence.
+So there you have it: The installation of a premium vinyl fence.